 tuition committed and non-refundable.

 The last date to withdraw or change grade status in 5-week classes is January 22, for 4-week classes January 26.

-The University of Delaware bills students for tuition, fees, and other charges electronically through our My Finances online billing site, available at www.udel.edu/myfinances.
-Billing notification is sent via email to the preferred billing email listed on UDSIS, so new students must establish a pin and email account at the time of registration to receive these notifications.
-Students also have the option of granting ebill access to an authorized party.
-Student and authorized billing users can then access the ebill and current account activity from the My Finances site access throughout the term.
+Notification of account charges is sent via email to the student's UDEL email, so new students must establish a pin and email account at the time of registration to receive these notifications.
+Students also have the option of granting My Finances access to an authorized party through the Parent/Guardian Services site.

 - Matriculated students are charged tuition based on their classification and program.

 - Continuing Education students are charged based on the course level: 000 499=Undergraduate, 500-999=Graduate

 - Tuition charges are the same whether courses are taken with the "audit" grade option or for regular graded credit.

 - Students in traditional residence halls must select a "Full Size" dining plan.